LBcheche/Django-React-2022/README.md

 python3 manage.py migrate
 ```

-- **Frontend**: If you have updated your react code, type the following commands to at `/backend/frontend` folder to see all modifications as Django static files:
+- **Frontend**: If you have updated your react code, type the following commands at `/backend/frontend` folder to see all modifications as Django static files:
 ```
 yarn build
 ```
-And, at `/backend` folder:
+Also, at your `/backend` folder:

 ```
 python3 manage.py collectstatic